-Children are taught by qualified nursery nurses who work under the direction of an experienced teacher.
-The School follows the Early Years Foundation Stage Curriculum which has seven main areas of learning.
+We provide a warm and welcoming environment where the children are taught in small groups by qualified nursery nurses under the direction of an experienced teacher.
+The School follows the Early Years Foundation Stage Curriculum and is in line with Coventry City Council’s policy for early years’ education.
 The implementation of this curriculum is rooted in the ethos of the School and the experience and beliefs of its staff.

 Letters that have been circulated to parents are available for you to view and download here.